kubedb/docs/docs/guides/rabbitmq/volume-expansion/volume-expansion.md

 > Note: The yaml files used in this tutorial are stored in [docs/examples/RabbitMQ](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/rabbitmq) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

-## Expand Volume of Standalone Database
+## Expand Volume of RabbitMQ Database

 Here, we are going to deploy a `RabbitMQ` standalone using a supported version by `KubeDB` operator.
 Then we are going to apply `RabbitMQOpsRequest` to expand its volume.